 If you are experiencing recurring foot pain and non operative treatment has failed to improve your quality of life, then you may need to consider a surgical option.
 At Footmed Foot and Ankle Clinics, we diagnose your foot condition and provide a variety of surgical procedures to address your specific condition.
 Book a consultation with our Podiatric surgeon for a specialist opinion.
 Make Footmed Foot & Ankle Clinics your first step to recovery.

 We’re proud to have an experienced, specialised and qualified podiatric surgeon on staff.
-Performing a variety of surgeries and procedures, our podiatric surgeon Mr Angelo Salerno welcomes patients in Adelaide, Elizabeth Vale and Murray Bridge.
+Performing a variety of surgeries and procedures, our podiatric surgeon Mr Angelo Salerno welcomes patients in Adelaide and Murray Bridge.
 With over 30 years of experience, Angelo brings a wealth of knowledge to his practice.
 For consultations and more information, chat with our friendly clinic staff.

 Minimally invasive surgery